CBC 1.22 | Parts of the body and dealing with illnesses in Chinese

 Many characters are also ideograms: they represent not something physical like a tree, but an idea.
 For example, the characters 一 yī, 二 èr, and 三 sān are abstract representations of the numbers one, two and three.

-Abstract ideas are often represented through radicals.
+Chinese can be hard to learn, but the good news is that abstract ideas are often represented through radicals.
 A radical is a small part of the character which tells you something about the meaning of the word.
-For example, the 口radical (meaning mouth) often features in characters which relate to eating.
+For example, the radical (meaning mouth) is often featured in characters which relate to eating.

-Unlike basic characters like木 or 一, most characters are compounds.
+Unlike basic characters such as or 一, most characters are compounds.
 Compound characters are made up of components with different language functions.
 There are three functions:

 3. Distinctive particle – A character may also contain an “empty component” which has the sole function of distinguishing it from other characters.

-You’ll be glad to know that characters are the hardest part of Chinese!
-Yet hopefully now you can see that it’s not all squiggly lines and pictures: the system is logical when you get used to it.
+If you are wondering, ‘is Chinese hard to learn?’, you’ll be glad to know that characters are the hardest part!
+Yet, hopefully, now you can see that it’s not all squiggly lines and pictures: the system is logical when you get used to it.

 • 个 ge is a measure word, which often follows numbers.
 This character is really useful.
 If you see it, you know that something is being counted.